-If you loved these delicious Blueberry Overnight Oats, then be sure to check out some of my other similar healthy breakfast recipes:
+If you loved these delicious Blueberry Overnight Oats, then check out some of my other similar healthy oatmeal recipes:

 Ball Mason Jars (Amazon Affiliate Link): Simple mason jars are actually one of my favorite meal prep tools.
 They’re perfect for this overnight oats recipe, and can be placed in the dishwasher for easy clean up.

 GIR All Silicone Mini, Skinny & Ultimate Spatulas: (Amazon Affiliate Link)You know how you have those favorite tools in your kitchen – the one that you always grab first?
 These silicone spatulas are just that.
 They’re durable, the perfect size and easy to clean!